Swedish intervention in the Thirty Years' War: Frankfurt

-With so much success in Pomerania, the estates in the duchy were finally roused to action, and offered their support to the Swedes.
+With much success in Pomerania, the estates in the duchy were finally roused to action, and offered their support to the Swedes.
 10,000 infantry and 3,000 cavalry were offered to garrison the duchy itself.
 This was valuable because the Swedes would be able to free up men from garrison duty and bring them into the field.
 In the face of the Imperial armies, and their sheer size, this was a sorely needed acquisition.

 Although the king was seriously considering wintering his troops at the present, he himself, as well as Knyphausen, came to believe that Tilly was contemplating a march on Neuruppin in an attempt to relieve the siege that was taking place at Greifswald.
 As the siege was important and he didn't want to lighten up the impetus of the siege taking place, he ordered Horn to march towards Friedland in order to ensure the Knyphausen did not have to move troops away from the siege to prevent Tilly from reaching Greifswald.

 Kolberg had previously fallen, and Gustavus believed that the manoeuvres by Tilly were designed in part to compensate for this loss.
 Which was indeed a blow to the Imperialist cause.
 The king moved back to the Oder, thinking that it would draw Tilly away from his advance towards the siege, Stralsund and Stettin.
 He proposed marching on either Frankfurt or Landsberg.
 Tilly does not seem to have paid any attention to this manoeuvre.
 Instead he marched towards Stargard, the one just south of Neu–Brandenburg.
 Stargard was not a place that could be easily defended, the king did not believe in the strength of the position, and informed Knyphausen of this.
 He had ordered Knyphausen to plan on retreating after an honorable period of time, but the messengers had been seized and Knyphausen held out to the last.
 The city was breached, and only Knyphausen and three other man survived the siege.
 The subsequent looting of the city was allegedly horrible.